Parks & ReservesBack

 Ron Laneyrie Park

-Ron Laneyrie Park is located behind City Hall, bordered by Rutherford Lane and King Street.
+Ron Laneyrie Park is located behind City Hall, bordered by Rutherford Lane, Marion Street and King Street.
 The park has disabled toilets and ample shade.
 Dogs on leash are allowed in some areas of the park.

 Defiance Mill Park